python-zk/kazoo/docs/index.rst

 * Integrated testing helpers for Zookeeper clusters
 * Simplified Zookeeper connection state tracking
-* Pure-Python based implementation of the wire protocol, avoiding all the memory leaks, lacking features and debugging madness of the C library
+* Pure-Python based implementation of the wire protocol, avoiding all the memory leaks, lacking features, and debugging madness of the C library

 Kazoo is heavily inspired by `Netflix Curator`_ simplifications and helpers.